MO-Elmu/Bank-Simulation_Threads1/README.md

        transaction they should process it.
 If the queue is empty, they will wait for the Bank class to read in another transaction (we got this behavior for free by using a BlockingQueue).
 Workers terminate when all the transactions have been processed.

+#### File Format
+Each line in the external file represents a single transaction, and contains three numbers: the id of the account from which the money is being transferred, the id of the account to which the money is going, and the amount of money.
+For example the line: 17 6 104 indicates that $104 is being transferred from Account #17 to Account #6.

+#### Communication Mechanisms
+Our blocking queue is the primary means of communicating between worker threads and the main bank thread.
+Worker threads requesting transactions from the queue will automatically block if the queue is empty, and will wait for the bank thread to add additional transactions.
+Similarly if the queue is full, the bank thread will automatically block until a worker thread takes a transaction out of the queue, making space to put the next transaction into.
+You can use a variety of classes to implement the blocking queue (remember BlockingQueue itself is an interface not a class)—the ArrayBlockingQueue will work fine for our purposes.
+Your program should work correctly regardless of the size of the BlockingQueue.
+So feel free to set it to any reasonable size.
+We should be able to change the size of the queue to any positive integer for grading and your program should continue to work correctly.
+Be sure to use the put and take blocking methods, not the add and remove methods.
+We need a way of communicating to the Worker threads when the main thread has finished loading all the transactions into the queue.
+Since the Worker threads are already getting information from the queue, one easy way to do this is to put a special value into the queue, indicating the main thread is done loading transactions.
+We can’t use null because the BlockingQueue already uses null as a special value for its own communication purposes.
+Instead you can create a special transaction—something like this:

+> private final Transaction nullTrans = new Transaction(-1,0,0);

+When your main thread is done reading in all the transactions, it places a series of nullTrans references into the queue.
+When the worker thread pulls a nullTrans out of the queue it knows that all the real transactions are done and it can terminate.
+Remember that the worker threads are actually removing these references from the queue, so you’ll need to add one per worker thread.
+You’ll also need a way for the worker threads to let the main thread know when they are done.
+The main thread can’t print out all the account balances until it’s sure that all transactions have not only been entered in the queue but actually been processed.
+One easy way to do this is with a CountDownLatch.